Flameless ration heater: Chemical reaction

 This reaction is analogous to iron being rusted by oxygen, and proceeds at about the same slow rate, which is too slow to generate usable heat.
 To accelerate the reaction, metallic iron particles and table salt (NaCl) are mixed with the magnesium particles.

 Iron and magnesium metals, when suspended in an electrolyte, form a galvanic cell that can generate electricity.
 When water is added to a ration heater, it dissolves the salt to form a salt-water electrolyte, thereby turning each particle of magnesium and iron into a tiny battery.
 Because the magnesium and iron particles are in contact, they essentially become thousands of tiny short-circuited batteries which quickly burn out, producing heat in a process the patent holders call "supercorroding galvanic cells".

 One brand of self-heating rations uses 7.5 grams of a powdered magnesium-iron alloy, consisting of 95% magnesium and 5% iron by weight, 0.5 grams of salt, in addition to an inert filler and anti-foaming agent.
 Upon adding 1 USoz of water, this mixture can raise the temperature of a 8 oz meal packet by 100 F in about 10 minutes, releasing approximately 50 kJ of heat energy at about 80 watts.

+The main disadvantage of the magnesium-based heaters is the production of hydrogen gas.
+While it is not often a risk when used in the field, it may pose a fire hazard for consumer use.
+Alternative formulations have been developed to eliminate the hydrogen gas, such as the combination of aluminum chloride with calcium oxide (AlCl3/CaO) and diphosphorous pentoxide with calcium oxide (P2O5/CaO).